mattdesl/budo/README.md

 ### CLI

 Details for `budo` command-line interface.
-Other options like `--transform` are sent to browserify/watchify.
+Other options will be sent to browserify.

 ```sh
 Usage: